RamkrushnaP2003/Airline-Booking/README.md

-# Airline Booking Database System
+# Airline Booking System

-The Airline Booking Database System is a project designed to manage and store data related to flights, passengers, reservations, and bookings.
+The Airline Booking System is a project designed to manage and store data related to flights, passengers, reservations, and bookings.
 It provides functionality for airline employees to manage flight schedules, assign seats, and process reservations.

 ## Table of Contents